Nelson Pizarro: College and amateur

 Pizarro made history as the first soccer player at Lincoln Memorial University to be inducted into the LMU Athletics Hall of Fame in 2014 for the Class of 2007.
-A decorated All-American during his collegiate career, Pizarro was a key leader in the program’s rise to national prominence — helping the team capture multiple conference championships, reach the NCAA Division II Final Four twice, and compete in the national championship final.
-His impact and legacy set the standard for excellence at LMU.
+A decorated All-American during his collegiate career, Pizarro was a leader in the program’s rise to national prominence — helping the team capture multiple conference championships, reach the NCAA Division II Final Four twice, and compete in the national championship final.